Inshiku-Han/Inshiku-Han/README.md

 - Tauri(with Rust)

-### Config Editor
+### Eslint
-- Eslint for insik-han repository(use github npm module and pnpm workspace)
+- create config for insik-han repository(use github npm module and pnpm workspace)